Mountain Home Decorating Ideas

 RH Ski House

-Rh Ski House is beautifully illustrated over 130 pages and was designed for high style at a high altitude, encompassing more than 60 new furniture collections by a range of designers.
+RH Ski House is beautifully illustrated over 130 pages and was designed for high style at a high altitude, encompassing more than 60 new furniture collections by various designers.

-RH Chairman and CEO Gary Friedman commented, “Whether you ski, or just enjoy being in the mountains or snow, RH Ski House was designed to make anyone feel warm, comfortable, and relaxed.
-It’s a collection that is the result of curating the best people, products, ideas, and inspiration we’ve come across, then carefully integrating each, where the whole becomes more valuable than the parts.”
+RH Chairman and CEO Gary Friedman commented, “Whether you ski or enjoy being in the mountains or snow, RH Ski House was designed to make anyone feel warm, comfortable, and relaxed.
+It’s a collection that results from curating the best people, products, ideas, and inspiration we’ve come across, then carefully integrating each, where the whole becomes more valuable than the parts.”

 RH Ski House was inspired by many trips to Aspen, where they were developing a new gallery, the second RH Guesthouse, and they realized that no one was presenting a clear and compelling vision – they believed they could.

-Added to the mix are grand antler chandeliers, reclaimed rustic oak tables, Italian cocoa leather chairs, and hand-chiseled wood coffee tables are added to the mix.
+Grand antler chandeliers, reclaimed rustic oak tables, Italian cocoa leather chairs, and hand-chiseled wood coffee tables are added to the mix.

 Businesswire RH Introduces RH Ski House.
 Inspired by the World’s Epic Alpine Destinations, New Concept Debuts with Dedicated Source Book Showcasing Distinctive New Collections by Acclaimed Global Designers.